Jaysh al-Adl: Intensification of attacks

+2023

-On 30 June, an explosive device detonated against an Islamic Revolutionary Guard Corps (IRGC) convoy in Kurin, Zahedan, Iran, injuring one soldier.
+On 30 June 2023, an explosive device detonated against an Islamic Revolutionary Guard Corps (IRGC) convoy in Kurin, Zahedan, Iran, injuring one soldier.
 Jaysh al-Adl later claimed responsibility for the attack.

 On 8 July 2023, the group claimed responsibility for the attack on a police station in Zahedan killing two police officers.
 All four armed perpetrators died at the scene.

 On 15 December 2023, the group conducted an attack targeting a police station in Rask, Sistan and Baluchistan Province and killing 11 police officers.

+2024

 On 17 January 2024, just a day after Iran's missile attack on Pakistan, Jaysh al-Adl claimed to assassinate three IRGC officials including Colonel Hossein-Ali Javdanfar who was a IRGC commander for Sistan-Baluchistan Corps of Quds force.

-On 4 April 2024, just three days after an Israeli airstrike destroyed the Iranian consulate building in Damascus, IRNA reported that the group targeted several military headquarters in the southern Iranian province of Sistan and Baluchestan, killing eleven security forces.
-It was also reported that eighteen militants were killed.
-Jaysh al-Adl in a statement announced that the purpose of this attack was to counter the Iranian government's plan titled "Makran Coastal Development Plan", which through that, the IRI government is building planned settlements on the coast of Baluchistan and plans to move 7 million Shia people from the Fatemiyoun and Zainbiyoun groups to this area and settle them.
+On 4 April 2024, just three days after an Israeli airstrike destroyed the Iranian consulate building in Damascus, IRNA reported that the group targeted several military headquarters in the southern Iranian province of Sistan and Baluchestan, killing 16 Iranian soldiers (including troops from both the IRGC and Artesh).
+It was also reported that 18 militants were killed.
+Jaysh al-Adl, in a statement, announced that the purpose of this attack was to counter the Iranian government's plan titled "Makran Coastal Development Plan", which through the Islamic Republic of Iran's government was building planned settlements on the coast of Baluchistan and planning to move 7 million Shias settlers from the Fatemiyoun and Zainabiyoun brigades (primarily from Pakistanis in Iran and Afghans in Iran respectively) to the coastal area of Balochistan and settle them.

 On 18 July 2024, An Iranian police officer was killed and two others injured in an armed attack in Iran's southeastern province of Sistan and Baluchistan, local police said on Friday.According to Iran's semi-official Mehr news agency, a group of gunmen in a sedan opened fire at a patrol unit in the city of Saravan late on Thursday, leaving several injured.

 On 13 September 2024, at least 3 soldiers of the Iranian Border Guard Command were killed in an ambush in the Mirjaveh city of the south eastern province of Sistan Balouchestan near Pakistan-Iran border by the Jaysh al-Adl.
 The fatal casualties included an officer and two soldiers namely Second Lieutenant Mohammad Amin Narouei, Private Parsa Soozani, and Private Amir Ebrahimzadeh.
 One civilian present at the scene was also injured in the attack.
-The Jaysh al-Adl terrorist group, which is known for its violent activities and operates from neighboring Pakistan, has claimed responsibility for the assault.
+The Jaysh al-Adl terrorist group, which was known for its violent activities and operates from neighboring Pakistan, had claimed responsibility for the assault.
 Following the recent incident, Iran's First Vice President Mohammad Reza Aref extended his condolences to the Iranian people and the families of the martyrs.